-ADMN 417 Business Management (2)
+ADMN 417

-or (3)

 ECON 401 The Changing Global Economy

 CMIS 351 Management Information Systems (3)

 FNCE/ECON 300 Financial Economics

 or

 Overview of Corporate Finance (3)

 FNCE 370 Students planning to ladder to a four- year degree in ACCT or FNCE should take FNCE 370.

 ORGB 364 Organizational Behavior (3)

 HRMT 386 Introduction to Human Resource Management (3)

 MGSC 368 Introduction to Production and Operations Management (3)

-or (5)
+or (3)

 MGSC 369 Service Operations Management

 ADMN 404 Capstone I: Strategic Management (3)

-\ ADMN 404 must be taken with AU.
+ADMN 404 must be taken with AU.
+Transfer credit will

-Transfer credit will not be awarded.
+not be awarded.
 ADMN 404 should be taken as the last course in the program.